wolfjazz/fixed-point-math/doc/Documentation.md

   ```

 - **Accessing the Real Value as an Integer:**
   For accessing the real value in any integer format, use `real<typename>()`.
 This method converts the unscaled real value to the given integral type by truncating it according to C++ rules, discarding any fractional digits.
-This truncation must be handled with care to avoid unintended data loss, especially when the type has a large fraction part.
+This truncation must be handled with care to avoid unintended data loss, especially when the type has a large fractional part.

   ```cpp
   // Get the real value as an integer, truncating fractional digits